gecio/gecio.github.io/docs/_imke/about/changelog-v2.13.10/index.en.md

 - Fixed a bug that prevented clusters in working seeds from being listed in the- dashboard if any other seed was unreachable.
 - Prevented removing system labels during cluster edit
 - Fixed deleting user-selectable addons from clusters.
-- Fixed node name validation while creating clusters and node deployments
+- Fixed node name validation while creating clusters and Machine Deployments
 - Fixed swagger and API client for ssh key creation.
 - Fixed a bug preventing editing of existing cluster credential secrets
 - Fix `componentsOverride` of a cluster affecting other clusters